Sternbach-Software/GeniForAndroid/README.md

 This app is based on the best open-source genealogy app currently available, [Family Gem](https://www.familygem.app/), which currently has 50K+ downloads on the Google Play store ([link](https://play.google.com/store/apps/details?id=app.familygem)).
 See the website for its features and screenshots.

 ## Updates
-You can see the updates to the app as they happen by clicking [here](../../commits/master?author=Sternbach-Software).
+You can see the updates to the code as they happen by clicking [here](../../commits/master?author=Sternbach-Software).

 You can also find my updates on a Geni discussion [here](https://www.geni.com/discussions/257397)